mmaxtaylor2/yield-curve-carry-rolldown/README.md

 - Scenario-based performance summaries
 - A consolidated portfolio-manager dashboard

+Each output file corresponds to a specific analytical cut (by tenor, horizon, or scenario) and is intentionally saved as a standalone artifact.
+This mirrors how portfolio managers and rates analysts review fixed-income analytics through discrete tables and charts rather than a single monolithic output.

 ## Project Structure

 The repository is organized as a fixed-income analytics pipeline rather than a packaged application.